Top Retirement Mutual Funds in India for 2025

 - Transparency: Mutual fund companies are required to disclose all scheme-related information regularly.
 Thus, this helps investors to monitor the mutual fund portfolio, its performance, and market value periodically.

-- Protection Against Inflation: Many retirement funds in mutual funds protect against inflation by allowing investors to withdraw a portion of their accumulated corpus after retirement, typically one-third.
+- Protection Against Inflation: Many retirement funds protect against inflation by allowing investors to withdraw a portion of their accumulated corpus after retirement, typically one-third.
 Thus, the remaining investment is allocated towards a monthly annuity for the investor, enabling them to maintain their funds invested and receive returns through periodic withdrawals.

 How to Calculate the Amount You Would Need for Retirement Planning?